 Claremont Graduate University is America's only private, graduate-only, research-extensive university.
 Nestled at the foot of the San Gabriel Mountains about 35 miles east of Los Angeles, CGU is one of seven members of the unique Claremont Colleges Consortium.
 CGU is known for intimate, transdisciplinary teaching and for research that takes on major challenges facing our region and world.

 We will begin reviewing applications immediately and will continue until each position is filled.
-For full consideration, completed applications should be received by April 10, 2014.
 Applications from women, minorities, and underrepresented populations are especially encouraged.
 Please send a letter of interest and current curriculum vitae to:

 Chair of the Search Committee